DamonOehlman/testrest/README.md

 # testREST - REST API Testing Solution

+__NOTE:__ _testREST is currently a work in progress, and not ready for use.
+Comments regarding overall approach, however, are definitely appreciated :)_

 testREST is a helper for writing unit tests against a REST API.
 It's been written to fill a gap in current testing solutions for testing a REST API.
 While a [few people](http://stackoverflow.com/questions/203495/testing-rest-webservices) are happy using [SoapUI](http://www.soapui.org/) for testing webservices in general, I think things could be better.

 testREST is an experiment at determining if this is the case.
 In testREST you: